Railway Signalling Track Circuit

 Electrical Joints, S-Bond

-1.Single rail insulation :- Terminal bond allows to delimit the track circuit at a boundary with an Insulated Rail Joint as shown on
+1.Single rail insulation:- Terminal bond allows delimiting the track circuit at a boundary with an Insulated Rail Joint as shown on

 Figure The traction current can continue on the next track circuit by flowing through the terminal bond.